relectric-car-team/database-systems/README.md

 ### Building the images
-Images will need to be built after any change to the Dockerfile.
+Images will need to be built after any changes.
 The names can again be substituted if desired.

 To build the API image, simply run: